 Police believe speed was a factor in the crash, but it is not known if alcohol was a factor.

 Police say autopsies have been ordered to determine the exact cause of death and to identify the parties.

 The Traffic Enforcement Unit has initiated a negligent homicide investigation and is asking anyone who may have witnessed the accident to contact Officer Kimo Keli‘ipaakaua at (808) 326-4646, ext.
 229.

 Tipsters who prefer to remain anonymous may call Crime Stoppers at 961-8300 in Hilo.

 Hawaiʻi News Now obtained cell phone video taken from the scene of the accident.
 The video shows the two vehicles engulfed in flames.

-This it the 13th, 14th and 15th traffic fatality this year compared to 10 at this time last year.
+These are the 13th, 14th and 15th traffic fatalities this year compared to 10 at this time last year.